Wednesday 17 January 2024

 On the recommendation of a number of people in this link up, I read (well, actually listened to Truman Capote reading his) Christmas Memory.
 Free on youtube for those interested.
 It's charming and sweet with s dash of sadness.
 Lovely stuff.

 Who is Mr. Satoshi?
 I read this because it was set in Japan, so knew nothing else about it.
-I found it an enjoyable, easy read (though it has a ridiculous male fantasy sex scene where a young woman likes an older man - which I didn't buy at all).
+I found it an enjoyable, easy read (though it has a ridiculous male fantasy sex scene where a young woman likes an older man - which I didn't buy at all.
+Though interestingly my mum didn't think it was terrible and really enjoyed the book).
 The 'mystery' is interesting and engaging and the lines about dementia are quite lovely and poetically accurate.

 1. Hi, Lydia - Thank you for being a regular at 'What's On Your Bookshelf.'
 I always looks forward to your contributions.
 And thank you for the introduction to Grace Petrie.
 I hadn't heard her before but will definitely be looking out for more of her work.
 I'm delighted that you enjoyed 'A Christmas Memory.'
 I didn't realize that there was also an audio version read by Truman Capote.
 That is definitely on the top of my list to listen to next Christmas! <3